tsamardzic/nlp_intro/README.md

 ### Better, contextual, "dynamic" (sub)word vectors

-- We can extract more information from the context, more relevant context
 - We basically represent sequences of symbols (subwords), not single words
+- The result of text encoding with Transformers is a representation for each subword segment in the given sentence.
+This is a dynamic representation because it depends on the sentence as opposed to "static" representations (e.g. word2vec).
+- With the self-attention mechanism, we can extract more information from the context, we can select more relevant contexts.

 &nbsp;

 ### Generalised attention

-- comes from encoder-decoder RNNs
+- The notion of attention comes from encoder-decoder RNNs built for machine translation: it allows the decoder to select the most relevant encoder states when generating the output.
-- generalised as self-attention
-- increases parallel computation, while keeping the context
+- Generalised as self-attention this mechanism allows to find the most relevant contexts for encoding the input.
+- It helps increases parallel computation because the input sequence (e.g. a sentence) is broken down into many pairs of words; we can disregard the order of words.

 &nbsp;

 ### Training with self-supervision

-- masked language modelling as a training goal
+- masked language modelling as a training goal (objective, task)
-- comparing probability distributions as a loss function
+- cross-entropy (comparing probability distributions) as a loss function

 &nbsp;